Canonical Face Embeddings: Methods

 \section{Methods}

-Ten independently trained face-recognition models of various pedigree and performance are selected for study.
-Selection was based upon: 1) could we replicate published performance, 2) a mix of architectures and training data across models, and 3) a mix of angular loss functions.
-Table~\ref{tab:model-desc} summarizes training datasets, architectures, loss functions, performance on IJB-C and GitHub source for the ten models.
-The training datasets used are described in Table~\ref{tab:dataset-desc}.
+Ten independently trained face-recognition models of various pedigree and performance were selected for study.
+Models were selected to include a variety of performances, training datasets, CNN architectures, and angular loss functions.

+Table~\ref{tab:model-desc} lists the training datasets, architectures, loss functions, performance on IJB-C, and GitHub source for the ten models.
+The training datasets used are described in Table~\ref{tab:dataset-desc}, ranging from 500,000 images in CASIA-WebFace \cite{CASIAwebface} to 17 million images in Glint360K \cite{an2020partial_fc}.
+The relative size and complexity of each CNN backbone is listed in Table~\ref{tab:backbones}, ranging from MobileNet's 6 million parameters to ResNet-100's 44.5 million parameters.
 For more details on models and datasets, please refer to their respective publications and code sources.

+Using four of our worst-performing models, we initially carried out experiments on LFW (see Appendix~\ref{app:lfw}).
+While these experiments yielded promising results, performance on LFW is highly-saturated using modern CNNs.
+This led us to IJB-C, a more recent public face benchmark dataset which focuses on unconstrained media, and presents a much greater challenge.
+IJB-C includes both still images and video frames along with many pre-defined evaluation protocols.
+We focused on 1:1 verification, which includes pairs of multi-image templates and a broad range of difficulties.
+Performance on IJB-C is also typically reported as true acceptance rates at fixed false acceptance rates (TAR @ FAR), which allowed us to further quantify relative quality of mappings between networks as expressed through ever greater intolerance for false matches.